kdshah6593/study-decks-backend/README.md

 # StudyDecks
 This is the documentation for the backend of the StudyDecks web app developed as a JavaScript project for Flatiron School.

-The frontend is available at `https://github.com/kdshah6593/study-decks-frontend`
+The frontend repo is available at `https://github.com/kdshah6593/study-decks-frontend`

 ## Description
 StudyDecks is a web application developed using JavaScript on the Frontend and Rails as an API as the backend.
 This web app is intended as a simple study tool for users.
 A user can have multiple decks and within each deck they can create flashcards and go between them.
 A user can flip the flashcard over, thus they can quiz themselves.

-This API was developed using `ruby 2.6.1` and `Rails 6.1`
+This API was developed using `ruby 3.0.0` and `Rails 6.1`

 ## Installation
-To use this app, check out the deployed version at -- link will go here --
+To use this app, check out the deployed version at [StudyDecks](https://study-decks.herokuapp.com/)

 To play around with the code of the app, clone these repos:
 1. `$ git clone https://github.com/kdshah6593/study-decks-frontend`